 The goal is to "take full advantage of the expertise provided by the Chamber leadership and its members," Pratt told the Selectmen.
 He emphasized that nonmembers also would benefit.

 He noted that the town's local-option rooms and meals taxes were designed in part to help fund tourism marketing efforts in order to expand revenues from the levies, now estimated at close to $2 million a year.
-Pratt suggested that a Chamber takeover of marketing would benefit residents because a higher yield would help keep annual property-tax increases below the maximum 2.5 percent.
+Pratt suggested that a Chamber takeover of marketing would benefit residents because a higher yield would help keep annual property-tax increases below the maximum 2.

 Diners in Lenox pay a 7 percent state and local meals tax, with 0.75 percent coming back to the town.
 The lodging tax, 11.7 percent, is divided between the town (6 percent) and the state (5.7 percent).